RapidReads: Building a Secure Speed-Reading Tool for Everyone

 The story behind building a secure, offline speed-reading app that started as an internal tool and became a public Mac App Store application

-📱 View on App StoreBefore I ever wrote a line of code for RapidReads, I was a loyal user of Spreeder—a website designed to help you read faster by showing one word at a time.
-It's a simple concept: instead of moving your eyes across lines of text, Spreeder flashes each word in a fixed spot on your screen.
+View on App StoreBefore I ever wrote a line of code for RapidReads, I was a loyal user of Spreeder, a website designed to help you read faster by showing one word at a time.
+It's a simple concept: Spreeder flashes each word in a fixed spot on your screen, so your eyes don't sweep across lines of text.
 Less eye movement, faster reading.
 For someone like me, who doesn't have perfect vision and prefers large text sizes, this was a revelation.

 The solution?
 Build my own tool.